 Shade gardens: Because they are shade-loving plants, ferns are an essential addition to a customer’s shade garden.
-Holly fern, autumn fern, and Japanese painted fern are all beautiful options that offer both texture and color to compliment other shady plants like hostas.
+Holly fern, autumn fern, and Japanese-painted fern are all beautiful options that offer both texture and color to complement other shady plants like hostas.

 Adding potted ferns or carefully arranged flower bed ferns around your customer’s landscape can help bring a bit of an exotic and oasis-like feel to the scene if they desire that look, or they can be used in formal pots and planters for a more prim and proper look.
 At the same time, having ferns planted sporadically around the yard can help give that jungle-like, unkempt look clients may crave if they are more into the free and natural look.